cs3157/recitations/I-Debugging-GDB/gdb.md

 #### Loading a program ####

-To get started we just need to compile our program (using `-g` of course), then run `$gdb -tui ./program`.
-That opens gdb with a "text user interface", and waits.
+To get started we just need to compile our program (using `-g` of course), then run `$ gdb -tui ./program`.
+That opens gdb with a "text user interface," and waits.
 You need to give gdb instructions now, which is where it gets scary.

 However it's really easy!
 Type `run` and it will start (include any arguments after run if your program needs them, ie `run hello world`).
-However it just goes right through, and I promised you could stop time!
+You'll notice that the program just runs straight through, but I promised you could stop time!

 #### Breakpoints ####

-There are two ways of stopping time, with many little variations.
-The main way is a breakpoint.
-Breakpoints are points in the source code at which gdb will pause running your program.
+The main way of stopping time is a **breakpoint.** Breakpoints are points in the source code at which gdb will pause running your program.
 Setting breakpoints is the first, most important, step in debugging.

 There are three main types of breakpoints:

-1. `break 10` to break on line #10 of the current source file
+1. `break 10` to break on line 10 of the current source file
-2. `break mymath.c:14` to break on line #14 of mymath.c
+2. `break mymath.c:14` to break on line 14 of mymath.c
-3. `break multiply` to break at the very beginning of the function multiply
+3. `break multiply` to break at the very beginning of the function `multiply`

-You can also setup a watchpoint on a variable.
-For example, `watch x` breaks whenever the value of x changes.
-However you can only setup a watch point after the variable has been declared, so you'll first need to set a breakpoint.

 You can take your breakpoints to the next level with conditional breakpoints.
 You set these up just like normal breakpoints, but add `if expression` to only